lindsaykwardell/hlc-nuxt/content/faq/new-patient.md

 ---
-title: "What are my first steps a new patient?"
+title: "What are my first steps as a new patient?"
 order: 5
 icon:
   - "fa"